CapTomas/Lorelic/leveling.md

 The AI Game Master interprets player actions within the context of their attributes, traits, strain, conditions, and equipment.

 1.  **Aptitude's Role:** Higher Aptitude should lead the AI to narrate more successful, impactful, or nuanced outcomes for player actions.
-The conceptual formula `Base Action Magnitude * (Character_Aptitude / 10)` (adjusted by Strain) guides the AI's judgment of effectiveness.
+The conceptual formula `Base Action Magnitude + ((Character_Aptitude - 10) / 5)` (adjusted by Strain) guides the AI's judgment of effectiveness.
 2.  **Resilience's Role:** Higher Resilience should lead the AI to narrate mitigated negative consequences from challenges or environmental effects.
-The conceptual formula `Incoming Negative Magnitude * (10 / Character_Resilience)` (adjusted by Strain) guides the AI's judgment.
+The conceptual formula `Incoming Negative Magnitude + ((Character_Resilience - 10) / 5)` (adjusted by Strain) guides the AI's judgment.
 3.  **"Player Efforts to Overcome Challenge":** A conceptual measure of how many significant, successful actions are typically needed to resolve a challenge.
 4.  **"Setback Magnitude":** The "cost" of failure or opposition (e.g., Integrity loss, Willpower drain, new Complication).